opendocsg/opendoc-state-courts-practice-directions-2021/PART-02-GENERAL-MATTERS.md

 ### ***Access to, and correction of, personal data contained in electronic cause books and registers maintained by the Registry***

-(7) A data subject who wishes to access his personal data contained in any electronic cause book or register must conduct a search through the relevant electronic filing service or at the Registry and shall pay any required fees (eg, the fees prescribed by the Fourth Schedule to the Rules of Court 2021).
+(7) A data subject who wishes to access his personal data contained in any electronic cause book or register must conduct a search through the relevant electronic filing service or at the Registry and shall pay any required fees (_eg_, the fees prescribed by the Fourth Schedule to the Rules of Court 2021).

 (8) A data subject shall not be entitled to request information about the ways in which his personal data contained in any electronic cause book or register has been used or disclosed.